MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableArchiveScanning
-Removes whether to scan archive files, such as .zip and .cab files, for malicious and unwanted software.
+Indicates that the cmdlet removes whether to scan archive files, such as .zip and .cab files, for malicious and unwanted software.

 ```yaml
 Type: SwitchParameter